Select Language:

 2. If you have nowhere else to stay, they will sort out some temporary accommodation depending on your personal situation, local rules and what is available.

 3. Will they listen to what I want?
-Of course.
-It is important to take your wishes into account however, that does not mean that you will get exactly you want.
-It’s important to be realistic, as a lot will depend on what accommodation is available in your area.
+It is important to take your wishes into account however, that does not mean that you will get exactly what you want.
+It will depend on what accommodation is available in your area.

 4. My worker is offering me ‘mediation’, what does this mean? – If things have become really difficult it can help if an independent person gets involved to help with communication and sort out problems that have popped up.
 This is called mediation.